Vulkan4D/v4d_project/README.md

 ## Renderer

-Games made using V4D can allow for three modes of rendering :
-- **Basic** : basic rasterization without shadows nor reflections
-- **Hybrid** : rasterizaton with ray-traced shadows, reflections and GI
-- **Let There Be Light** : 100% Path-Traced with photorealistic graphics

-However, Galaxy4D will only support Ray-tracing enabled GPUs (RTX and RDNA2)
+Games made using V4D are fully ray-traced and will only support Ray-tracing enabled GPUs (RTX and RDNA2)

-V4D is optimized for Ray-Tracing and we will priorize it over Rasterization

 ----